p-null/Scalable-ML-Azure/README.md

  A real-time scalable machine learning service built with Azure

 ## Setup
 Clone and add this repo into Azure DevOps.
-Detailed instructions on build this Azure Machine Learning service will be written in a blog article.
+Detailed instructions on building this Azure Machine Learning service will be written in a blog article.

 ## Background & Data